World Player X

 The University of Wyoming apologized for the dismissal of 14 black soccer gamers

-(CNN)Nearly 50 years in the past, in 1969, 14 black football gamers on the University of Wyoming wanted to protest a racist policy.
-The team became set to play Brigham Young University, a university affiliated with the Church of Jesus Christ of Latter-day Saints, which at the time had a coverage prohibiting black humans from turning into monks.
-Students were planning a protest outdoor in the football stadium, and the gamers desired to wear black armbands all through the game in the guide.
+(CNN)Nearly 50 years past, in 1969, 14 black football players at the University of Wyoming wanted to protest a racist policy.
+The team was set to play Brigham Young University, a university affiliated with the Church of Jesus Christ of Latter-day Saints, which at the time had a policy prohibiting black individuals from becoming monks.
+Students were planning a protest outdoors in the football stadium, and the gamers desired to wear black armbands all through the game in the guide.

 None of them ever received a public apology until Friday.
 The University of Wyoming held a commemorative week in honor of the 14 gamers, dubbed the “Black 14,” this year, marking the 50th anniversary of the incident.
-The week attended using 8 of the eleven residing players culminated in a dinner Friday when the college’s athletic director Tom Burman read a professional apology letter from the school.
+The week attended using 8 of the eleven residing players culminated in a dinner on Friday when the college’s athletic director, Tom Burman, read a professional apology letter from the school.

 soccer